9001/copyparty/README.md

     * ☑ cache eviction (max-age; maybe max-size eventually)
   * ☑ image gallery with webm player
   * ☑ SPA (browse while uploading)
-    * if you use the file-tree on the left only, not folders in the file list
+    * if you use the navpane to navigate, not folders in the file list
 * server indexing
   * ☑ locate files by contents
   * ☑ search by name/path/date/size